la2050/archive/_projects/2016/connecting-people-to-healthy-food-in-los-angeles.md

   rentals to further promote our desire to develop a solution to this food-desert obstacle.
 This spending would also give us the opportunity to advocate with policymakers and leaders in the community.
-project_image_2: 4873052265741-team91.jpg
-empty_column_1: ''
 organization_name: Food Oasis Los Angeles
 organization_website: foodoasis.la
-organization_name_2: Food Oasis Los Angeles
-organization_activity: >-
-  Food Oasis LA was created to assist local advocacy and increase local awareness in solving LA’s food inequality by building a platform to leverage a bevy of resources and current web technologies.
-ein: ''

 ---